tato123/NXUI-framework/README.md

 # This project is still fairly premature, feel free though to get involved to move it along!

-NXUI (Next Generation User Interface ) focuses on making gpu accelerated 2d/3d applications simple by leveraging the away3d and starling frameworks.
-The frameworks can share a common stage3dproxy, which while fundamentally sound can come with a lot of boilerplate.
-NXUI attempts to manage the boilerplace so developers can rapidly develop applications.
+NXUI (Next Generation User Interface ) focuses on making gpu accelerated 2d/3d applications for Stage3D simple by creating an MVC container on top of existing stage3D Engines.
+Currently the targeted engines are Away3d and Starling in a mixed mode.
+Future versions will support a dedicated starling or away3d game as well.

+This project attempts to hide a lot of the complexities and optimizations for boilerplate code.
+As a result this should allow developers to much more rapidly develop applications.

 ```
 [SWF(frameRate="60")]